strdr4605/github-fun/README.md

-# github-fun
+# git-fun

-Repository for exploring github commands and features
+Repository for exploring git commands and features

 ## Fruits